Godoy Cruz Antonio Tomba: Stadium

-The official club stadium is the Estadio Feliciano Gambarte opened in 1959.
+The official club stadium is the "Estadio Feliciano Gambarte" opened in 1959.
 It was last used for AFA-sanctioned matches in 2004, hosting Tiro Federal, to a 0–0 draw.
 AFA applied changes to the "Reglamento General" competition rulebook in 2005, leading to the club's stadium no longer meeting the new standards indicated in Article 74.

 The club have since rented the provincial Estadio Malvinas Argentinas for use on matchdays.

 A vocal group of fans, supported by a select group of local media personalities, began infrequent campaigns since 2014 to begin renovations to the club stadium, in a bid to gain AFA re-certification.
 These campaigns have accomplished to this date the repair and repainting of the grandstands, as well as some general refurbishments to the roof and unfinished pressbox structures and perimeter fencing of the turf.

 An official request to play at the stadium was made during the 2021 Copa de la Liga Profesional as the turf of the Malvinas Argentinas required re-seeding among other refurbishments in preparation to host matches for the 2021 Copa América.
 The restrictions on stadium capacity were exempted amidst the on-going global COVID-19 pandemic which in Argentina implied severe reductions to public access at sporting events.
 The club, along with volunteering fans, set forth on more renovations, which included full stadium repainting, rebuilding the previously unfinished press cabins, new pavement ingress areas for the club busses, new expansions to the dressing rooms, new pitch line dimensions (a 2m increase of length to 105m by 68m), as well as new stadium LED floodlighting suitable for night-time HD broadcasts which was earmarked for future install.

 On 11 April 2021, Godoy Cruz hosted Arsenal de Sarandí at the Gambarte, 5775 days after the previous official match there.

-Coquimbito Practice Facility
+Coquimbito practice facility

 The club owns a 12-hectare "High-Performance Sports Park" in the rural district of Coquimbito, Maipu.

 Incorporating hotel-styled player barracks, a multimedia library for team research, press/media rooms, and 11 separate fields —of various dimensions, field, and turf types— it is one of the largest practice facilities of this type in Argentina outside of Buenos Aires.